CCOSTAN/Home-AssistantConfig/README.md

 * Turn on Upstairs light if Nest detects people and it's nighttime.
 * Turn off lights when Nest detects we are away.
 (Upstairs and Downstairs)
 * Turn on some lights abd switches when we get home
-* Turn on some outdoor Lights at Sunset, Turn off 4 hours before sunrise.
+* Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.
 * Leverage Alexa, IFTTT and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.